 Key Performance Indicator Annual Target Actual Target Weight Performance score

 The percentage of households 100% Water 10

 with access to basic level of 70% Electricity 10

 water, electricity and waste 100% Waste removal 10

 removal

 The percentage of households 90% by June 2007 10

 earning less than R1100 per

 month with access to free basic

 services

 The percentage of a 100% 30

 municipality's capital budget

 actually spent on capital projects

 identified for a particular

 financial year in terms of the

 Municipal's IDP

-Municipal 3 1D1
+Wallopal 3 IDI

 The number of jobs created 800 5

-through the Municipality's local · ·
+through the Municipality's local

 economic development

 initiatives including capital

 projects

 The number of people from the 50% of posts 5

-employment equity target group 5
+employment equity target group 00 /0 OI posts

 employed in the three highest

 levels of management in

 compliance with a municipality's

 approved employment equity

-plan 0.00/ -
+plan

 The percentage of a 20% 5

-municipality's budget actually
+municipality's budget actually 2070 5

 spent on implementing its

 workplace skills plan

--

 Debt recovery = (Total 5

 Operating revenue received -

 Operating Grants)/ Debt service

+5

 payments due in the financial 5

 year . (i.e. interest + redemption).
 Outstanding service debtors to

-revenue = Total outstanding 5
+revenue = Total outstanding

-debtors to revenue / Annual
+debtors to revenue / Annual 5

 revenue actually received for

-services.
+Services.

 Cost coverage = All available

 cash at a particular time +

-investments/ monthly fixed
+investments/ monthly fixed operating expenditure

-operating expenditure
+CHAPTER TEN:

-CHAPTER TEN: SOCIAL AND LABOUR PLAN
+SOCIAL AND LABOUR PLAN